-It’s never too early to teach your kids about money responsibility.
+It’s never too early to start teaching your kids about being responsible with money.
 One of the ways we have helped our kids understand finances is to make money jars for their allowance and other money they receive.
-By dividing their money up into different jars they are being responsible and setting goals from the very beginning.
+When they divide their money into separate jars they are learning responsibility and setting goals from the very beginning.

-I started with plastic mason jars with lids, they can be purchased at WalMart, Target, Dollar General, Dollar Tree, and many other stores.
+To make the money jars I started with plastic mason jars with lids.
+They can be purchased at WalMart, Target, Dollar General, Dollar Tree, and many other stores.
 It doesn’t matter that they have a small hole in the top because it will be covered.
 You can also purchase slot coin lids on-line if you prefer those.
 I made a printable for your lids in a choice of a few colors.
 You will be able to print off the whole sheet below.
 If you prefer to use the slot lids you can adhere the tag to the side of the jar.

 Print out the jar lid printable and cut out your color choices.
 Since these were for Ammon he chose red, blue, and green.